jpt13653903/Gerber2PDF/Docs/GUI/Concept/Readme.md

 - There should be a button / means to export the batch script.
 - There should be a way to "load" a previous configuration -- maybe from a previously exported batch script?
+- The "combine" check-box could be replaced with a "new page" separator...

 ## Questions